LevyHsu/spaggiari/README.md

 If the bot has a nick of 'spag-tnnxu', the id of that bot is 'tnnxu'.

 You can issue a command with `@info all`, or `@info tnnxu`.

-###### Bugs
-- The `@stop` command is not perfect and doesn't fully stop scans in progress.

 ###### Todo
 - Create a more accurate and comprehensive spooky list.
-- Implement scanning for telnet and ftp.
+- Implement scanning for other services (telnet, ftp, mysql, etc).
-- Make use of `deep_combos` after no successful logins.
+- Allow scanning a specific host using deep_combos.
 - Use pyinstaller to create a single executable.
-- Give up after x amount of timeouts.
 - Slow random scans when idle.